 Today, it is releasing detailed estimates and characteristics of naturalization-eligible immigrants residing in 2,332 US sub-state regions; i.e., public use microdata areas (PUMAs) which cover geographic areas that contain at least 100,000 persons.
 PUMAs do not align with Congressional districts, but the estimates provide data on the naturalization-eligible in virtually every city and rural area in the United States.

-Naturalized citizens can vote, run for elected office, and otherwise enjoy the full rights and responsibilities afforded by citizenship.
-CMS’s data, therefore, has broad implications for US elections as approximately 8.6 million voters could potentially be added to the body politic.
-Naturalized citizens can significantly impact political party affiliations, shift traditional support for issues and candidates, and ultimately swing elections.
-By providing PUMA-level data on the naturalization-eligible, CMS’s findings highlight a population that will likely play an important role in the US electorate for years to come.
+Naturalized citizens can vote, run for elected office and otherwise enjoy the full rights and responsibilities afforded by citizenship.
+The data by CMS, therefore, has broad implications for US elections as approximately 8.6 million voters could potentially be added to the body politic.
+Naturalized citizens can significantly impact political party affiliations, shift traditional support for issues and candidates and ultimately swing elections.
+By providing PUMA-level data on the naturalization-eligible, the findings of CMS highlight a population that will likely play an important role in the US electorate for years to come.

 The CMS estimates were derived from data collected in a very large – 1 in 100 – national survey.
 As such, they are subject to sampling variability as well as non-sampling errors, such as possible errors in the assignment of legal status of noncitizens.
 The estimates for smaller geographic areas should be used with caution.
 Items might not sum to the totals shown because of rounding.

 For media inquiries, please contact Rachel Reyes at email@example.com or (212) 337-3080, ext.
 7012.